ericlyv/Test/README.md

 I guess you cannot pull new requests but you can make more commits.

 I will merge now to master now.

+Commit 6: I merged the edits and deleted the branch.

+THe edits has overidden the master file.

+Cannot see the changes made/history (green/red lines).

+I am making this commit directly to the master after merge.

+So, I guess the changes can only be seen after making commits and pulling requests before merging to master.

+Better create a branch before making changes to avoid accidentally making changes to master.
+That way any edits made to the branch won't affect the master and original work can be recovered if needed.